 Financial technology is ever-evolving, and times have changed from the days when you needed to track your spending using only a pen and paper or guess how to improve your credit score.
 There are many financial technology solutions available to help you monitor your spending habits, monitor your credit and learn about potential ways you can improve your score.

-For example, MyMarble allows you to track your spending habits and trends using artificial intelligence (AI) and machine learning technology, by firstly choosing a MyMarble plan that suits you and securely connecting your primary bank account.
+For example, MyMarble allows you to track your spending habits and trends using artificial intelligence (AI) and machine learning technology, by first choosing a MyMarble plan that suits you and securely connecting your primary bank account.
 MyMarble allows you to check your credit score, which will help you know where you stand.

 In addition, if you choose the MyMarble Premium Plan, you will have access to the Points & Budget simulators.
 MyMarble Premium allows you to utilize Point Deduction Technology©, to receive specific suggestions that might help improve your credit.
 Using the Point & Budget Simulator, you can work toward your target credit score, and within your desired budget.